On iPhones, Facebook and Apple begin a war of pop-up messages

 In June, Facebook suggested in a blog post that, like Google, it might just give up on using the IDFA altogether, rather than rely on its users to click the “allow tracking” button, an action that seemed unlikely for most people.

 But Facebook’s tactics have changed.
 Rather than give up on the IDFA, it’s going to make a pitch to its customers that tracking is actually a good thing.
-Apple’s pop-up notification stating “Facebook would like permission to track you across apps and websites owned by other companies” is suggestive and unfair, according to Facebook.
+Apple’s pop-up notification stating that “Facebook would like permission to track you across apps and websites owned by other companies” is suggestive and unfair, according to Facebook.

 Facebook is still testing the notifications, and the company hasn’t decided which version it will ultimately use.
 One version shared with The Washington Post tells customers that by opting in for tracking, users can “get ads that are more personalized” and “support businesses that rely on ads to reach customers.”
 The pop-up goes on to say Facebook needs to be able to use data it receives from other websites to “provide a better ads experience.”